 - Repeat ten times

-The great thing about flexibility exercises is that a little can make a big difference.
-A few minutes practice every day will loosen you up.
-Try it and you will see a difference within a week.
+The great thing about a flexibility program is that a little can make a big difference.
+A few minutes of practice every day will loosen up tight muscles and increase your range of motion.
+Try it, and you will see a difference within a week.